pacalet/mkvhdl/README.md

 V    := 1
 ```

-the temporary compilation and simulation directory is `/home/joe/project`, the default target library of compilations is `work`, the simulation toolchain is Modelsim, all simulations are run with the Graphical User Interface, the `bogus.vhd` and `gusbo.vhd` source files are ignored and the verbose mode is enabled.
+the temporary build directory is `/home/joe/project`, the default target library of compilations is `work`, the simulation toolchain is Modelsim, all simulations are run with the Graphical User Interface, the `bogus.vhd` and `gusbo.vhd` source files are ignored and the verbose mode is enabled.
 Variable assignments on the command line overwrite assignments in the `local.mk` file.
 If you know how to use GNU make you can add other make constructs to the `local.mk` (or to other `.mk` files).